All Products

 Note

-For Windows instances, you can view the ENI queue count in the console or by calling an API operation.
+For Windows instances, view the ENI queue count in the ECS console or by calling an API operation.

 image

-3. Run the following command to check if the primary ENI eth0 supports NIC multi-queue.
+3. Check if the primary ENI eth0 supports NIC multi-queue.

 This example uses the primary ENI.
-To check a secondary ENI, replace the network interface identifier with eth1, eth2, or another value.
+To check a secondary ENI, replace the identifier with eth1, eth2, or another value.

 ethtool -l eth0

-• If the value of "Combined" under "Pre-set maximums" is greater than 1, the ENI supports NIC multi-queue.
-This value indicates the maximum queue count supported by the ENI.
+• If "Combined" under "Pre-set maximums" is greater than 1, the ENI supports NIC multi-queue.
+This value is the maximum queue count.

-• The value of "Combined" under "Current hardware settings" indicates the current queue count in use.
+• "Combined" under "Current hardware settings" is the current queue count in use.

-In this example, the output indicates that the ENI supports a maximum of three combined (RX+TX) queues and is currently using three queues.
+In this example, the ENI supports a maximum of three combined (RX+TX) queues and currently uses three.

 image

-3. Click the ID of the target secondary ENI to go to its details page.
+3. Click the target secondary ENI ID to open its details page.

 4. Click Modify Queue Count.